luskry/aptardi/README.md

 	stringtie sorted.bam {OPTIONS} | aptardi --b sorted.bam --f hg38.fa --r - --n model.hdf5 --t scale.pk --o output_dir | rsem-prepare-reference --gtf - {OPTIONS}

 ## Output
-Aptardi analyzes the input gtf file and outputs a new gtf file with novel aptardi transcripts added.
+Aptardi analyzes the input gtf file and outputs a new gtf file with aptardi transcripts added along with original transcripts, i.e. aptardi does not remove any transcripts from the input transcriptome.
 The new gtf file can be used for downstream analyses (i.e. quantitation and systems studies) in the same manner as the input gtf file.
 Note by default aptardi writes to standard output.

 ## References